“Life can only be understood backwards; but it must be lived forwards.”S. Kierkegaard

 The idea behind the PNYH 2020 festival was to create a utopian global village spanning 3 continents, uniting these currents of cultural activism around these questions.
 A place where all artistic, cultural and human communities would be free to share, exchange, question and associate for the collective good:

 What do you hope people take away from the festival this year?

 "I hope the festival opens the doorway for viewers to create their own point of view on this topic.
 Think of the event like an internet network- we hope to increase awareness about the theme and encourage all to form their own opinions.
 Everyone is welcome at this event; you may like, dislike, agree, disagree... but hopefully you will leave with your answer... or perhaps even more questions on this theme.
 Normally at a festival you eat, you drink, you consume!
 Think of this as another way to consume, its a sharing of cultures in a way a “typical” festival does not provide.
 Through conversation, deep questions, music, film, and company we will engage with the material and all leave different than before the festival began". - B.Levy

-This fourth edition is being hosted thanks to fabulous partners such as SACEM, the City of Paris, SPEDIDAM, the Canadian Embassy, Mona Bismarck - American Center, FGO Barbara and Radio Nova.
+This fifth edition is being hosted thanks to fabulous partners such as SACEM, the City of Paris, SPEDIDAM, the Canadian Embassy, Mona Bismarck - American Center, FGO Barbara and Radio Nova.